 The NWT Books in the Home program is similar to other programs used widely in Canada.
-It is based on the belief that parents are children's first and most important teachers.
-Parents learn to read and share books with their children in positive and enjoyable ways.
+Parents and other family members learn to read and share books with children in positive and enjoyable ways.
 It promotes reading and writing of both parents and children.